wp-plugins/viral-sharing-buttons-by-up/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Viral Sharing Buttons from UP change the way sites go viral.
-Users share content from your site and earn points they can cash in for cool stuff.
+With our responsive, cloud-based, fully customizable viral buttons, you can automatically drive more traffic to your site for free.

 == Description ==